10-Q 1 iivi-20230930.htm 10-Q iivi-20230930

 Balance - September 30, 2023$58,499 $ $ $58,499

-At September 30, 2023, $21 million and $37 million of accrued severance related costs were included in other accrued liabilities and other liabilities, respectively, and are expected to result in cash expenditures through fiscal 2028.
-The current year severance related costs are primarily comprised of severance pay for employees being terminated due to the consolidation of certain manufacturing sites, with severance recorded in accordance with ASC 712.
-At September 30, 2023, a $20 million receivable under a reimbursement arrangement is recorded in prepaid and other current assets.
+At September 30, 2024, $14 million and $30 million of accrued severance related costs were included in other accrued liabilities and other liabilities, respectively, and are expected to result in cash expenditures through fiscal 2028.
+The current year severance related recoveries are primarily comprised of adjustments to accruals for severance pay for employees being terminated due to the consolidation of certain manufacturing sites, with severance recorded in accordance with ASC 712.
+The prior year severance related costs are primarily comprised of severance pay for employees being terminated due to the consolidation of certain manufacturing sites, with severance recorded in accordance with ASC 712.

 22